School of Medicine

 Bio Paula J. Adams Hillard, M.D., is Professor of Obstetrics and Gynecology at Stanford University School of Medicine where she serves as Associate Chair for Medical Student Education.
 She earned a B.S. in Zoology from the University of North Carolina and obtained her M.D. from Stanford University School of Medicine.
 She completed a residency in OB/Gyn at the University of North Carolina, Chapel Hill.
 She was on the faculty at the University of Virginia, and served as Professor in the Departments of OB/Gyn and Pediatrics at the Cincinnati Children?s Hospital (CCHMC) /University of Cincinnati Medical Center for 23 years.
 At CCHMC she was the founder of a postgraduate fellowship in Pediatric and Adolescent Gynecology.
 She currently directs the program in Adolescent and Pediatric Gynecology at the Lucile Packard Children?s Hospital at Stanford.

 She has been active on a number of national medical committees, including chair of the American College Obstetricians and Gynecologists' (ACOG) Committees on Patient Education, Adolescent Health, and Guidelines for Women?s Health; she is a past member of the Gynecologic Practice Committee and the Gynecology Document Review Committee, and is currently a member of the Ethics Committee.
 She has been an examiner for the American Board of Obstetricians and Gynecologists since 1991.
 She is a Board Member of the Association of Professors of Gynecology and Obstetrics, and was elected a fellow of the American Gynecological and Obstetrical Society.
 She is a past president of the North American Society for Pediatric and Adolescent Gynecology, and is an active contributor to the literature in adolescent gynecology and contraception with over 160 journal articles and abstracts published.
+She serves as Editor-in-Chief of the Journal of Pediatric and Adolescent Gynecology.
 She is the sole editor of two textbooks: the 5-Minute Consult in Obstetrics and Gynecology (2008) and Practical Pediatric and Adolescent Gynecology (2013).
 She is the author of over 140 peer -reviewed articles and abstracts, and over 100 book chapters on women?s health.
 She has been a consultant and a member of tasks forces and committees for the CDC, the U.S. FDA, the NICHD, the AMA, American Cancer Society, and ACOG.
 In addition to her work as a member of editorial boards and as an ad hoc reviewer for professional publications, Dr. Hillard has extensive experience with the consumer press.
 She was a contributing editor to Parents magazine from 1982-1990, writing a monthly column on pregnancy and birth--and currently acts as an editorial consultant to women?s publications such as Good Housekeeping, Family Circle, Woman?s Day, Cosmopolitan, Redbook, Glamour, YM, and Seventeen, as well as ABC News.
+She is a consultant to and a member of the medical advisory board of Clue, a menstrual cycle tracking app.
 She has been recognized for her teaching, and has been selected as one of 15 senior faculty master teachers/mentors for medical students at the Stanford University School of Medicine in a formal mentoring program called Educators for CARE: Compassion, Advocacy, Responsibility, and Empathy.

 Professor of Obstetrics and Gynecology (Reproductive and Stem Cell Biology)